Skip to content

 self._load_balancer.record_start(worker_idx)

-# 4. Execute method
+# 4. Execute method (worker manages its own queue internally)

 result = getattr(self._workers[worker_idx], name)(*args, **kwargs)

-# 5. Wrap future to release semaphore and record completion
+# 5. Wrap future to record completion

 return self._wrap_future_with_tracking(result, worker_idx)

-Future Wrapping for Semaphore Release:
+Future Wrapping for Load Balancer Tracking:

 def _wrap_future_with_tracking(self, future, worker_idx):